 Basically when I was pregnant I decided we were going to cloth diaper for our baby.
 So I bought some diaper covers and sewed up some inserts.
 For the inserts, I used organic cotton hemp and fleece fabric.
-I had a lot of fabric leftover, so I just cut it up into little wipe sizes (about 3×5 inches) and serged around the edges.
+I had a lot of fabric leftover, so I just cut it up into little wipe sizes (about 3×5 inches) and serged around the edges with a serger.
 They’ve worked beautifully!

 It’s amazing how many diapers and wipes you go through on a daily basis!
 So it feels really good knowing we’re not spending any money on diapers or wipes once the initial cost was done.

-Then, I toss the diaper cover, the inserts, and the wipes in my washable diaper bag and wash everything once every 1-2 days.
+Then, I toss the diaper cover, the inserts, and the wipes in my washable diaper bag and throw it all in the wash every 2-3 days.